autogluon/autogluon/docs/tutorials/timeseries/forecasting-indepth.md

 In many practical applications, however, a point forecast is not enough — what we really care about is the _range of possible outcomes_, not just a single prediction for each future time step.
 Back to our demand forecasting example, to plan the inventory we rather need predictions such as "With probability 90%, the number of purchases 14 days into the future will lie between 100 and 150 units".

-To make such predictions, we need to model the _probability distribution_ of the future time series values given the past.
+To reason about the range of possible outcomes, we need to model the _probability distribution_ of the future time series values given the past.

-All forecasting algorithms in AutoGluon model the distribution of future time series values given the past.

-Let's have a look at the distribution of the value $y_{T+1}$
+For example, a distribution of the value $y_{T+1}$

-The expected value
+There exist multiple ways to summarize this distribution.
+A point forecast

+To reason about the range of possible outcomes, we can look at the quantiles of the distribution.

+### What predictions does it make?

 A `TimeSeriesPredictor` in AutoGluon produces both point and quantile forecasts.